 - Other organisations involved in your energy supply will give us information to help us manage your account.

 How we collect Information

-You may give us information about you by filling in forms on our website www.greatnorthenergy.co.uk or by corresponding with us by phone, e-mail, in person or otherwise.
-This includes information you provide when you register to use our site, subscribe to our service, search for a product, obtain a quotation, place an order on our site, participate in discussion boards or other social media functions on our site, enter a competition, promotion or survey, and when you report a problem with our site.
+You may give us information about you by filling in forms on our website www.greatnorthenergy.co.uk, via the Great North Energy app, by corresponding with us by phone, e-mail, in person or otherwise.
+This includes information you provide when you register to use our website, subscribe to our service, search for a product, obtain a quotation, place an order on our website, participate in discussion boards or other social media functions on our website, enter a competition, promotion or survey, and when you report a problem with our website.

 We will get information from various sources as well as direct from you, including our partners, other organisations involved in your energy service like network operators, and publicly available information.
 We will match it with our own data to make sure the information we have about you is accurate and up to date.